-- a) Affordability gap of the jurisdiction's housing supply as compared to countywide need percentages from Policy H-1 (see table H-3 in Appendix 4) and needs for housing affordable to moderate income households; - b) Number of existing housing units by housing type, age, number of bedrooms, condition, tenure, and AMI limit (for income-restricted units); - c) Number of existing emergency housing, emergency shelters, and permanent supportive housing facilities and units or beds, as applicable; - d) Percentage of residential land zoned for and geographic distribution of moderate- and high-density housing in the jurisdiction; - e) Number of income-restricted units and, where feasible, total number of units, within a half-mile walkshed of high-capacity or frequent transit service where applicable and regional and countywide centers; - f) Household characteristics, by race/ethnicity: - 1) Income (median and by AMI bracket) - 2) Tenure (renter or homeowner) - 3) Size - 4) Housing cost burden and severe housing cost burden; - g) Current population characteristics: - 1) Age by race/ethnicity; - 2) Disability - h) Projected population growth; - i) Housing development capacity within a half-mile walkshed of high-capacity or frequent transit service, if applicable; - j) Ratio of housing to jobs in the jurisdiction; - k) Summary of existing and proposed partnerships and strategies, including dedicated resources, for meeting countywide housing need, particularly for populations disparately impacted; - The housing needs of people who need supportive services or accessible units, including but not limited to people experiencing homelessness, persons with disabilities, people with medical conditions, and older adults;
+- 1) permanent housing needs, which includes units for moderate-, low-, very low-, and extremely low-income households and permanent supportive housing, - 2) emergency housing needs, which includes emergency housing and emergency shelters; - b) Number of existing housing units by housing type, age, number of bedrooms, condition, tenure, and area median income limit (for income-restricted units); - c) Number of existing emergency housing, emergency shelters, and permanent supportive housing facilities and units or beds, as applicable; - d) Percentage and geographic distribution of residential land zoned for moderate- and high-density housing and accessory dwelling units in the jurisdiction; - e) Number of income-restricted units and, where feasible, total number of units, within a half-mile walkshed of high-capacity or frequent transit service where applicable and regional and countywide centers; - f) Household characteristics, by race/ethnicity: - 1) income (median and by area median income bracket), - 2) tenure (renter or homeowner), - 3) housing cost burden and severe housing cost burden; - g) Current population characteristics: - 1) age by race/ethnicity, - 2) disability; - h) Projected population growth; - i) Housing development capacity within a half-mile walkshed of high-capacity or frequent transit service, if applicable; - i) Ratio of housing to jobs in the jurisdiction; - k) Summary of existing and proposed partnerships and strategies, including dedicated resources, for meeting housing needs, particularly for populations disparately impacted; - I) The housing needs of people who need supportive services or accessible units, including but not limited to people experiencing homelessness, persons with disabilities, people with medical conditions, and older adults; - m) The housing needs of communities experiencing disproportionate harm of housing inequities including Black, Indigenous, and People of Color; and - n) Areas in the jurisdiction that may be at higher risk of displacement from market forces that occur with changes to zoning development regulations and public capital investments.

-- m) The housing needs of communities experiencing disproportionate harm of housing inequities including Black, Indigenous, and People of Color (BIPOC); and - Areas in the jurisdiction that may be at higher risk of displacement from market forces that occur with changes to zoning development regulations and public capital investments. - H-5 Evaluate the effectiveness of existing housing policies and strategies to meet a significant share of countywide need.
-Identify gaps in existing partnerships, policies, and dedicated resources for meeting the countywide need and eliminating racial and other disparities in access to housing and neighborhoods of choice. - H-6 Document the local history of racially exclusive and discriminatory land use and housing practices, consistent with local and regional fair housing reports and other resources.
+H-4 Evaluate the effectiveness of existing housing policies and strategies to meet the jurisdiction's housing needs.
+Identify gaps in existing partnerships, policies, and dedicated resources for meeting housing needs and eliminating racial and other disparities in access to housing and neighborhoods of choice.

+H-5 Document the local history of racially exclusive and discriminatory land use and housing practices, consistent with local and regional fair housing reports and other resources.
 Explain the extent to which that history is still reflected in current development patterns, housing conditions, tenure, and access to opportunity.
 Identify local policies and regulations that result in racially disparate impacts, displacement, and exclusion in housing, including zoning that may have a discriminatory effect, disinvestment, and infrastructure availability.
 Demonstrate how current strategies are addressing impacts of those racially exclusive and discriminatory policies and practices.
 The County will support jurisdictions in identifying and compiling resources to support this analysis.